The Dirt Podcast gives you an inside look at Caterpillar, the people, the technology and the yellow iron.Learn More

 The prototype machine will clear cities that have been reduced to rubble and contaminated with unexploded mines.
 Mine detection dogs are used to first locate an unexploded device, then the excavator is tele-operated from a safe distance with the help of cameras, controllers and virtual reality goggles with no human lives put at risk.
 Learn more about the DOME system in this video.

-A full demonstration of the DOME system took place in Dubai at the Robotics Award For Good Finals held on February 17 and 18.
+A full demonstration of the DOME system took place in Dubai at the Robotics Award For Good Finals.
 Cat dealer Al Bahar provided the facility in Dubai for technicians to work on the machine in preparation for the competition.
 The million dollar prize was offered by the UAE government to support innovation in the key area of artificial intelligence and robotics.
 Ultimately, the Digger Foundation’s Dome System entry placed sixth overall.
 The Dubai competition is just the beginning.
 Going forward, it is expected the retrofitted excavator will be used in Iraq as part of the humanitarian efforts to help its cities recover from years of armed conflict.

 For more information on the Digger Foundation: https://foundation.digger.ch/foundation/